Opposite of RHETORICAL – 35 Antonyms With Sentence Examples

 Unassuming She used rhetorical language to make her accomplishments seem grand.
 She remained unassuming and humble about her achievements.

-READ: Opposite of RELENTLESS - 35 Antonyms With Sentence Examples
+READ: Opposite of REACH - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of RHETORICAL